How Much does Write Your Way to Freedom cost? (2023 Update)

 The important part is the course content is always being evaluated, Sarah takes student feedback into consideration, and there’s an ongoing plan for revising, improving, and expanding the course.

-Online marketing is an ever-evolving field, so it makes sense that courses about marketing would need to change.
+Online marketing is an ever-evolving field, so it makes sense that courses about marketing would change and grow.

-But there’s nothing that says Sarah Turner has to update her course.
-You won’t find the “online course regulating body” or the “marketing oversight agency” — it’s up to you and I to decide what is legit vs bogus advice.
+This is a choice for Sarah -- she WANTS to provide more value.
+There’s nothing that says Sarah Turner HAS to update her course.
+You won’t find the “online course regulating body” or the “marketing oversight agency” — it’s up to you and I to decide what is legit vs bogus.

 WYWTF is a living copywriting course, so you won’t get outdated information on copywriting or marketing when you join.

-2. The Cost of WYWTF Increased After the Student Support & Coaching Increased
+2. The Cost of WYWTF Increased After the Copywriting Coaching Was Added

-This change is huge, and likely the most significant factor that created the need for a price increase in Write Your Way to Freedom.
+This change is huge, and likely the most significant factor that prompted the price of Write Your Way to Freedom to increase.

 Sarah added a team of copywriting mentors and coaches to WYWTF.